Silent-Crafter/spotify-downloader/README.md

 <br> ``` /home/username/Music ``` (for linux) (DONT USE ~ TO INDICATE HOME DIR)

 **NOTE : Do not add a slash at the end of the directory as shown in the example**

+you can also use spotify_downloader as a python module by importing it into your scripts.
+(Docstrings coming soon for help)

 ### modes
 the program will ask you for mode/method.<br>